Rapping from the top of Stayin' Alive.

 This approach takes about 15 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sport Land:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sport Land:

 Featured Route For Sport Land